 Our principal mission is to provide high-quality organically grown produce to area food banks and soup kitchens.

-We donate up to 50% of our total harvest each season to several hunger-relief organizations in the Torrington-Winsted area.
+We donate a significant portion of our total harvest each season to several hunger-relief organizations in the Torrington-Winsted area and beyond.

-Over the last six seasons we have grown and distributed over 29,500 pounds of fresh, nutritious vegetables to help those in need.
+Over the last eight seasons we have grown and donated over 36,000 pounds of fresh, nutritious vegetables to help those in need.